How To Choose Clean Processed Foods

 Grocery cart

 I eat processed foods.
 And so do you.
 It’s almost impossible not to.
 Food is “processed” as a matter of course to get it from the farm (or factory) to your table.
-But wait, if you’ve done my Nourish program or worked with me privately you know I’m all about clean eating and avoiding processed foods.
+If you’ve done my Nourish program or worked with me privately you know I’m all about clean eating and avoiding processed foods.

 So what’s the deal?
 Well, let’s start with what the word processed really means.
 Aside from what you can just pick and eat, most foods are processed in some way.
-At the same time, there are foods that people call “healthy” that to me are so processed they’re not even food.
+At the same time, there are foods that to me are so processed they’re not even real food.

-Look at heart healthy olive oil.
-It needs to be processed in order for the oil to be extracted from it, right?
-So how do we differentiate between the good-processed and the bad-processed foods?
 You might say that a good-processed oil is one that is naturally pressed and unrefined.
-A bad-processed oil is one that is chemically pressed and refined.
-Because we live in choice-overload at the grocery store it can be confusing.
+A not-so-good processed oil is one that is chemically pressed and refined.
+Because we live in choice overload at the grocery store it can be confusing.
 My clients send me emails all the time asking are these crackers better than those?
 Which yogurt is better?
 And one of my favorites, would YOU eat this?

-So let’s clear up the confusion about the “P” word, starting with what I consider to be good-processed and bad-processed foods.
-Oh, and I can’t speak to every single food out there so here’s just a sampling of what I eat.
+So let’s clear up the confusion about the “P” word, starting with what I consider to be good-processed and not-s0-good processed foods.
+And I can’t speak to every single food out there so here’s just a sampling of what I eat.

 Good-processed foods